 The planet has already warmed more than 1 degree so far, and Espinosa noted it is on track to experience more than double the preferred limit of 1.5 degrees by the end of the century.

-“We all know that we are far from where the science tells us we need to be to achieve the 1.5°C goal.
-And that means that very difficult decisions must be taken,” she told negotiators in Bonn.
-“And we must understand that climate change is moving exponentially — we can no longer afford to move incrementally.
-We can no longer afford to make just incremental progress.
-We must move these negotiations along more quickly.
-The world expects it.”
+“We all know that we are far from where the science tells us we need to be to achieve the 1.5 degrees C. goal.
+And that means that very difficult decisions must be taken," she told negotiators in Bonn.
+"And we must understand that climate change is moving exponentially — we can no longer afford to move incrementally."

-In Bonn, negotiators will focus on cuts in fossil fuel burning emissions that trap heat in the atmosphere along with ways of reducing climate impacts and increasing financial support for poorer nations to cut emissions and adapt to climate change.
+In Bonn, negotiators will focus on cuts in fossil fuel-burning emissions that trap heat in the atmosphere, along with ways of reducing climate impacts and increasing financial support for poorer nations so that they can cut emissions and adapt to climate change.

-As part of the Paris treaty, Espinosa noted, nations also committed to mobilizing US$100 billion a year in climate financing for improving developing nations’ adaptation and resilience amid rising temperatures.
+As part of the Paris treaty, Espinosa noted, nations also committed to mobilizing US$100 billion a year in climate financing for improving developing nations' climate adaptation and resilience.

 Tosi Mpanu Mpanu, a diplomat and climate finance expert from Congo who chairs an advisory panel to UNFCCC for science, technology and methodology, said he believes many governments view the threat of climate change as one of their top priorities.